TABLE OF CONTENTS

 Both versions of QuickBooks offer 30-day risk-free trials.

 The online version of QuickBooks allows you to access all features during the trial.
 There’s no software to install.
 You can sign up online to start using the free trial.

-If you opt not to continue after 30 days, you will lose access to the program but still will be able to recover your data in a read-only format for 90 days.
+If you opt not to continue after 30 days, you’ll lose access to the program, but you can recover your data in a read-only format for 90 days.

-Which version you choose may come down to whether you want to pay a steeper fee upfront or a smaller monthly fee.
+When you weigh QuickBooks desktop pricing vs. online pricing, it might come down to whether you want to pay a steeper fee upfront or a smaller monthly fee.

 Fees for QuickBooks Online